-This story was published on 31 January 2019.
+This story was first published on 31 January 2019.
 If you wish to use this content, please contact email@example.com to confirm that the information is still current.

 Research published by the Department of Jobs and Small Business shows that while refugees can find entering the labour market very challenging, Australian employers value their contribution and skills.